PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide.md

 ## Prerequisites

 GitHub is the primary place where documentation for this project will be consumed.
 In order to contribute to documentation you must have access to GitHub, and (optionally) an offline markdown editor so you can see a visual representation of the document that you are writing.

-Please be aware that not all Markdown engines work the same, and the one that this guide considers to be "golden" is the GitHub markdown renderer, so before submitting documentation, please make sure it conforms to the style guide _as viewed through GitHub_.
+Please be aware that not all Markdown engines work the same, and the one that this guide considers to be the golden standard is the GitHub markdown renderer, so before submitting documentation, please make sure it conforms to the style guide _as viewed through GitHub_.

 <a href="/readme.md"><img src="/docs/images/PlayEveryWareLogo.gif" alt="Lobby Screenshot" width="5%"/></a>